 This is a basic principle of rehab that has no direct evidence, because the strategy is too complex to meaningfully test, but it is supported by powerful “circumstantial” evidence and high biological plausibility.
 In my opinion, it doesn’t get enough credit because of a strong culture of excessively aggressive rehab strategies that routinely doesn’t allow enough recovery time to be successful.
 When done methodically, and carefully avoiding overload, it’s highly effective.
 But there is no citation for that: it’s a modest and logical extrapolation from the extremely powerful evidence that exercise in just-right doses is a powerful adaptive stimulus.

 Drugs for neuropathy work (for a very lucky few)

 Neuropathy is a malfunction of the nervous system itself: pain caused by dysfunction of the pain system.
 Many drugs that tinker with neurological function, often suppressing it in some way, are helpful for some of these patients.
 However, it generally takes rather a lot of experimentation to find the right drug — something that works well enough, with tolerable side effects.

-The modern era of electrical therapy began when deep brain stimulation was introduced in 1987, and it’s been steadily improving since then, mostly thanks to better surgical techniques, but also with much greater understanding of the neurology of pain.
+The modern era of electrical therapy began when deep brain stimulation was introduced in 1987, and it has been steadily improving since then, thanks to better surgical techniques and a greater understanding of the neurology of pain.
 In just the last decade, I think it has improved enough to qualify for this list.

 There are many types of neurostimulation, but I’m referring mainly to spinal cord stimulation (SCS).
 Peripheral nerve stimulation is much too mediocre, and brain stimulation — while extremely promising — is not quite ready for prime time.